WHAT IS SALES ENABLEMENT AND WHAT VALUE DOES IT ADD?

 The overall concept of sales enablement isn’t complex.

-It makes sure that every member of your sales team understands each customer’s hot buttons are and has the ability, tools and behaviour to optimise that customer’s experience at every touch-point so it leads inexorably to a sale.
+It makes sure that every member of your sales team understands each customer’s hot buttons and has the ability, tools and behaviour to optimise that customer’s experience at every touch-point so it leads inexorably to a sale.
 And not only a one-off sale, but a long-term, profitable relationship.

 It’s a key ingredient in any successful sales operation, especially in the current crisis where relationships are more difficult to cultivate, and even loyal customers are doing business at arm’s length.
 Sales enablement empowers both parties: your customer has easy access to your sales collateral, whilst you have better customer intelligence and the ability to create a value proposition that’s relevant to their needs and provides a compelling reason to buy now.
 And buy from you.